scriptPilot/app-framework/DOCUMENTATION.md

 - You need a Mac with [macOS](http://www.apple.com/de/macos/) and installed [Xcode](https://developer.apple.com/xcode/) (free)
 - You need to sign to the [Apple developer program](https://developer.apple.com/programs/) (around 99€ per year)
 - You need to prepare the publishing in [iTunes Connect](https://itunesconnect.apple.com/)
-- Run `npm run ios` to create a project file for Xcode, based on [Cordova](https://cordova.apache.org/)
+- Run `npm run xcode` to create a project file for Xcode, based on [Cordova](https://cordova.apache.org/)
-- Test your application on several device simulators
 - Make screenshots on the biggest iPhone (you will need them in iTunes Connect later on)
 - Create an archive of the Xcode project and upload it within Xcode to iTunes Connect
 - Send your App in iTunes Connect for the review to Apple
+- For rollback, run `npm run xcode -- --version x.y.z`

 Deployment to the Google Play Store (native App)

 - You need to install the [Android Studio](https://developer.android.com/studio/)
 - You need to register at the [Google Play Developer Console](https://play.google.com/apps/publish/signup/) (around 25 USD once)
-- Run `npm run android` to create a project file for Android Studio, based on [Cordova](https://cordova.apache.org/)
+- Run `npm run studio` to create a project file for Android Studio, based on [Cordova](https://cordova.apache.org/)
-- Select your project, confirm Gradle sync and test your application on several device simulators
+- Select your project and confirm Gradle sync
 - Make screenshots, you will need them later in the Google Play Developer Console
 - Generate signed APK
 - Log in to the Google Play Developer console to deploy your application
+- For rollback, run `npm run studio -- --version x.y.z`

 ### Backup your application

-- Run `npm run backup` to save the Firebase database content to *database-backup.json* file
+- Run `npm run backup` to save the Firebase database content and user list as JSON to the *snapshots* folder
-- Run `npm run zip` to save your project files and latest build to a zip file
+- Run `npm run snapshot` to create a snapshot of all important project files to the *snapshots* folder
 - Backup your project folder frequently by
- - Moving the zip file to any external drive or cloud
+ - Copying the *snapshots* folder to any external drive or cloud
  - *and/or* Pushing and synchronizing your changes to GitHub